Finch-API/finch-api-python/README.md

 ## Documentation

-The API documentation can be found [here](https://developer.tryfinch.com/).
+The API documentation can be found [in the Finch Documentation Center](https://developer.tryfinch.com/).

 ## Installation